NYU-Molecular-Pathology/sns-wes-coverage-analysis/README.md

 - `regions_coverage_below_50.bed`, `regions_coverage_below_50_annotation.tsv` : Regions which had an average coverage < 50 (this value can be changed in the script), and its annotations

 - `regions_with_coverage_0.bed`, `regions_with_coverage_0_annotation.tsv`: Regions which had exactly 0 coverage, and their annotations

+# Notes
+To maintain compatibility with other software, these scripts will output empty BED and annotation files if no low coverage regions were found.
+Downstream analysis scripts that utilize this package's output should check the number of lines on the output first before trying to use it.

 # Software Requirements